34th Armoured Brigade (United Kingdom)

-The 34th Armoured Brigade was an armoured brigade of the British Army that saw active service in the Second World War.
-It was formed in 1941 as the 34th Army Tank Brigade and subsequently redesignated as the 34th Tank Brigade in February 1945 and became part of the 79th Armoured Division.
+The 34th Armoured Brigade was an armoured brigade of the British Army that fought in the Second World War.
+It was formed in 1941 as the 34th Army Tank Brigade and renamed as the 34th Tank Brigade in February 1945, becoming part of the 79th Armoured Division.
 It was equipped with Churchill tanks and provided close support for assaults by the infantry.
-During the fighting in North-west Europe from July 1944 to May 1945 the brigade served with both the First Canadian Army and the British Second Army.
+During the fighting in North-west Europe from July 1944 to May 1945 the brigade served with the First Canadian Army and the British Second Army.
 The brigade was disbanded in early 1946.

 History

 The brigade was formed on 1 December 1941 as one of ten independent Army Tank brigades to be equipped with Churchill tanks.
 In June 1942, the word "Army" was dropped from the brigade's title and it became part of the 1st Mixed Division.
 The 34th Tank Brigade was transferred to the 43rd Mixed Infantry Division in September 1942 and in September 1943 it returned to independent status (attached to XII Corps), when the concept of mixed divisions was abandoned.